Read: Developing A Social Media Policy

 The liability imposed on the juridical person shall be without prejudice to the criminal liability of the natural person who has committed the offense.

-To close this post, I would like to share the SMS conversation I have with fellow consultant.
+To close this post, I would like to share the SMS conversation I have with a fellow consultant.
 He lamented that he cannot read the thread we had on Facebook because internet access is not allowed by his client.
-His situation is reflective of more or less 60% of organisations.
+His situation is reflective of more or less 60% of organizations.

 While internet access can be blocked in a company, Management should also realize it cannot block the 21st Century.
-A digital policy and cyber wellness program is needed to safeguard the organisation.
+A digital policy and cyber wellness program are needed to safeguard the organization.